enazari/enazari.github.io/_pages/about.md

-I am particularly interested in the field of <strong>Deep Learning</strong>, with a focus on<strong> Computer Vision</strong> applications.
+I am particularly interested in the field of <strong>Deep Learning</strong>.
 I am actively seeking opportunities as a <strong>Machine Learning Researcher/Engineer</strong>.